 Teaching Online Prep Program (TOPP)

 About the Program: The Teaching Online Prep Program (TOPP) prepares faculty to develop and facilitate a high-quality online class.
-During the intensive 8-week session (6 weeks during the summer), you’ll learn about effective online pedagogy and current state, federal and ACCJC requirements for online classes, practice maximizing key Laulima and Web 2.0 tools, and begin developing your online class site in a supportive community of practice.
+During the intensive 6-week session, you’ll learn about effective online pedagogy and current state, federal and ACCJC requirements for online classes, practice maximizing key Laulima and Web 2.0 tools, and begin developing your online class site in a supportive community of practice.
 Please be aware that this is an intensive online course that requires a significant time commitment.

-Eligibility: Individuals teaching online for the first time or experienced online teachers interested in teaching a new online class or revising one may apply.
-There are a limited number of seats in the cohort – selection into TOPP will depend on meeting the eligibility criteria and the priority of your course.
-Please be aware that this is an intensive online course that requires a significant time commitment – it is not advisable to enroll in TOPP while teaching a summer class.
+ELIGIBILITY: Individuals currently teaching remotely or experienced online teachers interested in teaching a new online class or revising one are encouraged to apply.
+There is a limited number of seats in the cohort – selection into TOPP will depend on meeting the eligibility criteria and the priority of your course.
+It is open to all UH campuses but priority will be given to Kap‘olani CC faculty.
+Please be aware that this is an intensive online course that requires a significant time commitment.

 HOW does it work?